The Feasibility and Inevitability of Stealth Attacks: Experiments

 Our stealth attack was a single ReLU neuron receiving $n=200$ inputs from the outputs of ReLU neurons in layer $14$.
 These outputs, for a given image $\bfu$, produced latent representations $\Phi(\bfu)$.
-The ``attack'' neuron was defined as $\mathfrak{A}(\cdot, (\bfw, b))=D \, \mbox{ReLU}((\cdot,\bfw) - b)$, where the weight vector $\bfw\in\Real^{200}$ and bias $b\in\Real$ were determined in accordance with Algorithm \ref{alg:incremental}.
+The ``attack'' neuron was defined as $\mathfrak{A}(\cdot, \bfw, b)=D \, \mbox{ReLU}(\langle \cdot,\bfw \rangle - b)$, where the weight vector $\bfw\in\Real^{200}$ and bias $b\in\Real$ were determined in accordance with Algorithm \ref{alg:incremental}.

-Three alternative scenarios for planting a stealth attack neuron were considered.
-Schematically, these scenarios are shown in Fig. \ref{fig:stealth_planting}.

-In the first scenario, output of the ``attack'' neuron is added directly to the output of $F$ (the first neuron in layer $17$ of the network).
-The second scenario is functionally identical to the first one.
-The only difference is that it preserves layer-by-layer structure of the computational graph of $F$ by adding extra nodes and propagating output of the ``attack'' neuron to the output of $F$.
-The third, and perhaps the most interesting scenario, follows the process described in Remark \ref{rem:hiding}.
-It \emph{replaces} a neuron in $F$ by the ``attack'' neuron.
+In Scenario 1 (see Figure~\ref{fig:stealth_planting}) the output of the ``attack'' neuron is added directly to the output of $F$ (the first neuron in layer $17$ of the network).
+Scenario 2 follows the process described in Remark \ref{rem:hiding} and Section \ref{sec:neuron_selection} below.
 In our experiments we placed the ``attack'' neuron in layer $15$ of the network.
 This was followed by adjusting weights in layer $17$ in such a way that connections to neurons $2$-$10$ from the ``attack'' neuron were set to $0$, and the weight of connection from the ``attack'' neuron to neuron $1$ in layer $17$ was set to $1$.

 As the unknown verification set $\mathcal{V}$ we used $99\%$ of the test set.
 The remaining $1\%$ of the test set was used to derive an empirical estimate of the value of $R$ needed for the implementation of Algorithm \ref{alg:incremental}.
-Other parameters of the algorithm were set as follows: $\delta=1/3$, $\gamma=0.9$, and $\Delta=50$.
+Other parameters in the algorithm were set as follows: $\delta=1/3$, $\gamma=0.9$, and $\Delta=50$, and $\varepsilon=0$.
 A crucial step of the attack is step 3 in Algorithm \ref{alg:incremental} where a trigger image $\bfu'$ is generated.
-To find the trigger, a standard gradient-based search method was employed to solve an appropriately modified optimisation problem (\ref{eq:finding_trigger_1}) (see Supplementary Material, Section \ref{sec:choosing_triggers} for more details).
+As before, to find the trigger we used a standard gradient-based search method to solve the optimization problem in step 3 (see Section \ref{sec:choosing_triggers}).
+The values of $\alpha$ varied between experiments (see Tables \ref{tab:accuracy}, \ref{tab:accuracy_lower}, and \ref{tab:accuracy_lower_2} for examples of specific values in some experiments).

+By default, feature maps were constructed using only those neurons from the attack layer which return non-zero values for a given target image.
+In addition, in order to numerically explore the influence of dimension of the feature spaces on the attack success, we also constructed stealth attacks for feature maps